 When teaching a course for the first time, a good place to start when developing your syllabus is to look at the syllabus used the last time the course was taught.
 Most faculty are happy to share their syllabi and don’t mind letting new instructors utilize useful passages (although you should ask for permission before doing so).

-Upload your syllabus and CV into Sedona
+Upload your syllabus and CV

-Learn to use Blackboard
+Learn to use CANVAS

-The Office of Teaching and Learning with Technology offers group and one-on-one trainings for faculty on Blackboard.
+The Office of Teaching and Learning with Technology offers group and one-on-one trainings for faculty on Canvas.
 Please see the TLT’s Faculty Resources page for upcoming trainings, or contact the instructional designer assigned to your college for one-on-one guidance.

 Accessibility refers to making your course materials, activities, and assessments as accessible to as many people as possible.
 Instructors have an important role because we have to look at the materials we create through the eyes of a diverse student population.
 One way to make your materials accessible to more students, for example, is to only use video or audio materials that are close captioned.